makkenagithub/08-Jenkins/README.md

 dynamic application security testing: Our url will be given to some third party.
 They will do attacks on our website url and provide the results.
 This testing usually performed on non-prod url.
 This is testing wont be doen regularly.
 Its done once in a while.
 We have a popular tool veracode for it.
 Its costly tool.
 Freetrail is only available for business emails.

+Dependencies scan:
+We are downloading dependencies for nodejs from package.json.
+Similarly java codes download some other dependencies.
+So we need to scan these dependencies also.
+We have nexus scan, black duck , but they are enterprose editions.
+Dependabot from github also there.

+We can use dependency scan from github.
+Goto our repository having backend/frontend code -> security -> dependabot alerts -> enable

+It shows the issues with priority as critical, high, moderate, low.

+CI-CD:
+Until now in jenkins pipeline we wrote both CI and CD.
+Pipeline deploys the image to k8s pods through helm.
+But we need to seperate CI and CD in real time.
+CI triggers CD.
+Image is our output.
+We get image from CI.

+1. Dev - We use the image obtained from CI and then we use different config like values-dev.yaml file
+2. QA/UAT/PROD - same image used, but different confid like values-prod.yaml.

+So CI will be done only for DEV env.
+But in QA/UST/PROD we do not do CI.
+Only deployment (CD) is done.
+This is called shared library.
+Eg:  Different teams from backend can use same pipeline

+Jenkins shared library: